raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 ### Oversampling: Random Oversampling

+RandomOverSampler, over-samples the minority class(es) by picking samples at random with replacement

-For RandomOverSampler, the ratio was enter for the minority classes instead.
+The ratio was entered for the minority classes instead.
 This is to prevent all minority classes being up sampled to the size of the benign class (1769353 counts).
 The classes with counts less than 4000 were up sampled to 4000 and those with more than 4000 will